sl-lang/sll/changelog/latest.md

 - Fixed crashes related to signals recived at unexpected times
 - Functions `sll_set_log_default`, `sll_set_log_file` and `sll_set_log_function` have been merged into `sll_set_log_flags`
 - logging functions now return a boolean success flag
+- Map function (`map$remove`) now returns the new length of the map after the operation
 - Negative time zone offsets are now correctly printed in `date$date_type`

 ## Removed